HD-2024-1409

 Vulnerability Info

-This is considered a medium severity issue and can be found in several branches of openssl and can affect projects that consume these versions.
+This Medium-severity vulnerability can be found in several branches of openssl and can affect projects that consume the following OpenSSL versions:

 OpenSSL is able to use a file in the PKCS12 format to hold certificates and keys.
 While the PKCS12 specification allows certain fields to be NULL, OpenSSL does not correctly check for this case.
 In the event that the field is null, OpenSSL attempts to dereference a null pointer, which results in OpenSSL crashing.